Dr Oliver O’Donnell

 Tel: +44 (0) 207 862 8746

-Portraits of Empiricism
+Specters of Empiricism

 Conceived as an art historical critique of the history of ideas, this project intervenes on standard narratives about 18th and 19th century Anglo-American empiricism through images that emerged in close historical proximity to some of empiricism’s most recognized figures and texts.
 Over seven chapters that address writers from Locke to Peirce, enduring works of high art by canonical artists—for instance, Ramsay and Trumbull—as well as ephemera of the visual culture of the time—for instance, the informal caricatures of the transcendentalist Christopher Pearce Cranch—are leveraged so as to create new perspectives on Anglophone thought, Anglophone visual culture, and the relations between them.
 Precisely because the English-speaking world is so heavily associated with empiricism as a mode of thinking, and precisely because images and empiricism are both self-evidently bound to the visual domain, the project critically investigates the essentializing relation between Englishness and empiricism through images, and thereby reveals how images can help us understand the historical and analytic contours of Anglo-American empiricism in new light.